0xca7/bitwister/README.md

 ![alt](doc/logo.png)

-A very simple calculator for bit operations. this calculator only understands binary operations like `+, -, AND, OR` and unary operations like `NOT`.
+A very simple calculator for bit operations.
+This tool is based on what I need daily and was written to learn more rust. this calculator only understands binary operations like `+, -, AND, OR` and unary operations like `NOT`.
 More complex expressions are not supported.

 ---